-When we feel stress, it’s important that we relieve it and one of the best ways to do that is through travel.
+When we feel stressed, it’s important we relieve it and one of the best ways to do that is through (you guessed it) travel.
 Travel can refresh us.
 It is like a time-out from life — just like from grade school but this time it is fun.
 It slows us down, makes us stop and smell the roses, and creates a little change from the normal patterns in our life.

 Travel makes for a great break when you are feeling low.
 Whether you take a weekend, a week, a month, or a year, just getting out and doing something different can recharge the batteries.
 The excitement, the fun, and the new places you see give you more energy and bring you back into focus.

 Think about it: when you travel, you’re away from all the stress in your life.
 You are in a new environment.
 There is a lot to see, a lot to do.
 People to meet and places to go.
 You can do whatever you want and that is the most stress-free experience out there.
 By focusing on your mental health, you can return to work and your responsibilities with new focus and commitment because you have cleared your head.